Tsunekazu/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 *14-Oct-2019*

 In my opinion, **Decred** is the most promising cryptocurrency project and a sound competitor next to **Bitcoin** in the free market for digital and scarce monetary assets.
-At an absolute mininimum, strong market competition market forces innovation and hardening of the strongest protocols whilst also providing a rational risk hedge during the nascent development of digital mony.
+At an absolute mininimum, strong market competition market forces innovation and hardening of the strongest protocols whilst also providing a rational risk hedge during the nascent development of digital money.

 As **Bitcoin**  continues to assert it's market dominance, it is the correct benchmark against which competitors must be compared.
 The following article is the first of three parts and the culmination of a number of months study into **Decred** from a data driven, first principles perspective.